 The same is true of humans.

 Think of 5 people doing individual jobs, getting rewarded individually.
 They'll probably do okay.
 Now, think of those same 5 people doing one job together, and all equally sharing the reward.
 If you've ever had the misfortune of being stuck on a group class project together, you know what happens.
-Because responsibility is diffused, everybody (except for the one nerd) slacks off, and y'all end up getting a C+.
+Because responsibility is diffused, everybody (except for the one nerd) slacks off, and y'all end up getting a C+. (sidenote: One BIG exception: this only happens with extrinsic rewards, like money or a good grade, and not intrinsic rewards, like honor or intellectual curiosity (you nerd).)

 They're the exact same individuals – the only change was in the arrangement of the collective.